-The Edridge Fund is urgently seeking a new Trustee.
-We have appointed a new Trustee recently, but we now have a further vacancy.
-There is a process whereby candidates send a nomination form to Napo, for consideration by the NEC of Napo, who decide on who is to be appointed.
+The Edridge Fund is urgently seeking two new Trustees, and looking to shortly appoint a new Chair of Trustees.
+Napo will be sending out a circular, seeking nominations shortly.
+Candidates then send their nomination form to Napo, for consideration by the NEC of Napo, who decide on who is to be appointed.